soldonmaybe/Data-Engineer/Practice Case 9/README.md

 ## Create PostgreSQL Table

-Open up new terminal and write random table or follow this script:
+Open up new terminal and write:
 ```
 docker exec -it postgres psql -U postgres
 ```

 This will bring us to a postgres prompt.
-Run the following in the postgres prompt:
+Run to write random table or follow the following in the postgres prompt:

 ```
 CREATE TABLE business_profiles (